WordPress.com Review 2023

 A Year of Reading the World — Created with WordPress.com

 You can install plugins on WordPress.com only if you subscribe to the Pro plan.
 Then, you can install and activate any type of 3rd party extension: free, premium, or custom made.

 Yes, you can earn money online with your WordPress.com site.
 There are different ways that you can do this – from showing ads and selling physical or digital goods to offering sponsored content or using affiliate links.
 The most exciting way of earning money with WordPress.com is through its own platform called WordAds.
 It’s an advertising program that combines Google, Facebook, AOL, and other networks.
-However, before you can get access to WordAds, you will have to have a Premium, Business, or eCommerce plan.
+However, before you can get access to WordAds, you will have to have a Pro plan.

 You can have as many websites under one account as you want.
 But if you decide to upgrade one of the websites, you should know that each site will have to be paid for separately.